 To make sure you're getting enough sodium, you can easily accomplish this by salting your food liberally and to taste.
 If you're an athlete or sweat excessively, you may find that you need to supplement a little extra sodium to help with performance and replenish any electrolytes lost through sweat.

 Additionally, staying hydrated is essential.
 Make sure you're drinking water throughout the day and even more if you're very active.
+How much water should you drink on keto?
 While there's no need to carry a little water jug wherever you go, make sure you are drinking to thirst.

 If you've already increased your sodium and fluid intake, it may simply be a matter of time.
 It can take a few weeks and sometimes months for your body to become keto-adapted.